-And when you have a mind to light it up, it affords you a very different Scene: it is finished with Shells interspersed with Pieces of Looking-glass in angular forms; and in the Ceiling is a Star of the same Material, at which when a Lamp (of an orbicular Figure of thin Alabaster) is hung in the Middle, a thousand pointed Rays glitter and are reflected over the Place.

-It cannot be a coincidence that the poet was represented so close to the lamp in both drawings, with the interior of the grotto shown as endless arched spaces as the imagination stretches.
-With the 'thousand pointed rays' it set in motion, the lamp, as Mack has noted, would be equal to the Neoplatonist Plotinus' notion of the mind as a power, giving 'a radiance out of its own store'.
-B4 If the grotto, as we have shown, is modelled on Kircher's nature as geocosm, the divine mind-earth, with a central fire at its very centre, the lamp may then be justifiably compared to the central fire in the geocosm.
-The lamp's rays are 'true Expressions' of poetry, which, 'like th' unchanging Sun, | Clears, and improves whate'er it shines upon', B5 in the same manner as rocks and the veins of minerals are formed in the earth.
+And when you have a mind to light it up, it affords you a very different Scene: it is finished with Shells interspersed with Pieces of Lookingglass in angular forms; and in the Ceiling is a Star of the same Material, at which when a Lamp (of an orbicular Figure of thin Alabaster) is hung in the Middle, a thousand pointed Rays glitter and are reflected over the Place.83 arched spaces as the imagination stretches.
+With the 'thousand pointed rays' it set in motion, the lamp, as Mack has noted, would be equal to the Neoplatonist Plotinus' notion of the mind as a power, giving 'a radiance out of its own store'.84 If the grotto, as we have shown, is modelled on Kircher's nature as geocosm, the divine mind-earth, with a central fire at its very centre, the lamp may then be justifiably compared to the central fire in the geocosm.
+The lamp's rays are 'true Expressions' of poetry, which, 'like th' unchanging Sun, | Clears, and improves whate'er it shines upon',85 in the same manner as rocks and the veins of minerals are formed in the earth. generated all lives resonated with the writings of contemporary English naturalists.
+Thomas Robinson, for example, wrote that: